MartinHannah/Dynamic-UI---Telemetry-pipeliner/README.md

 ### Views
 Any components that need to be rendered from information pulled in from the backend should have a definition in the src/utils/views.jsx.
 This will allow the component to be loaded in dynamically.

+### Documentation
+The project auto generates documentation based on comments in the components.
+To add extra detail and examples add a markdown file in the components folder see Components folder structure for example.